godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 .. image:: /img/tuto_cutout10.png

-The resulting rig should be easy to animate, by selecting the nodes and rotating them you can animate forward kinematic (FK) efficiently.
+The resulting rig will be easy to animate.
+By selecting the nodes and rotating them you can animate forward kinematics (FK) efficiently.

 For simple objects and rigs this is fine, however the following problems are common: